 AP: Ideally 2 years from bottling.

-MJ: What are Differences in ageing process and storage of the fruit wines vis-avis Grape Wines?
+MJ: What are Differences in aging process and storage of the fruit wines vis-avis Grape Wines?

 AP: Ageing of up to a year is sufficient.
 Storage principles are similar to other wines.